2. Charging Box

 A lithium-ion battery is an accumulator that acts as a central energy supply component for electric vehicles.
 Unlike commercially available rechargeable batteries, accumulators in electric cars consist of a number of interconnected battery cells where lithium atoms and their chemical properties ensure the battery is charged.

 Vattenfall InCharge works together with partners that provide their parking and usage areas for charging infrastructure at attractive locations.
 This enables Vattenfall to cover virtually all the investment costs.
-The advantages for these location partner is obvious: as well as the financial relief provided by Vattenfall, they can offer new and existing customers a convenient way to recharge their electric vehicles.
+The advantages for these Location Partners are obvious: As well as the financial relief provided by Vattenfall, they can offer new and existing customers a convenient way to recharge their electric vehicles.
 In addition, the companies benefit from the increased visibility of their location, as they are featured in Vattenfall InCharge's e-mobility apps and play their part in the nationwide expansion of the charging station network.

 Mode 3 charging is the standard charging method at most charging stations or wallboxes equipped with a Type 1 or Type 2 connection.
 Mode 3 charging therefore includes all AC charging operations where the vehicle is connected to a Type 1 or Type 2 connection.